Party for Freedom: Structure

 In order to register for elections in the Netherlands, a political party needs to be an association, which can be founded by two or more members.
-The Association Group Wilders (The Vereniging Groep Wilders) was founded in 2005 by Geert Wilders and the Foundation Group Wilders (Stichting Groep Wilders), later renamed Foundation Friends of the PVV, of which Wilders is the only board member.
+The Association Group Wilders (De Vereniging Groep Wilders) was founded in 2005 by Geert Wilders and the Foundation Group Wilders (Stichting Groep Wilders), later renamed Foundation Friends of the PVV, of which Wilders is the only board member.
 The association was later renamed to Partij voor de Vrijheid (Party for Freedom).
 After the creation of the association, Wilders disabled new member registration, resulting in him remaining the sole member of the party.
 The party is considered unique in Dutch politics in that it does not organise public party conferences and does not have local departments, a youth wing, or a research institute.

 The most important reason for refusing members was to prevent a repeat of the right-wing populist Pim Fortuyn List (LPF), which succumbed to factional infighting after the murder of its founder.
 The LPF also attracted troublemakers as well as people from the extreme right.
 Another reason was that Wilders' strict protection made it hard to organise membership meetings.
 Later, Wilders and Bosma would introduce more principled reasons, arguing that membership parties were old-fashioned and had lost their contact with society.
 Politicians within the party have advocated for democratisation of the party, most notably Hero Brinkman, but they received little support and their efforts failed.

 Commentators have also cited Wilders as one of the first party leaders to use web and social media messages to reach voters instead of traditional public campaigning such as public rallies or meet and greets.